Mesoscopic model reduction for the collective dynamics of sparse coupled oscillator networks: Introduction

 The collective coordinate approach is designed to describe the collective dynamics of a synchronized cluster of oscillators.
 Close to the bifurcation from global synchronization to partial synchronization, the dynamics of individual oscillators or of a group of oscillators which are about to break off from the main synchronized cluster becomes important.
 The dynamics of these most unstable oscillators is not captured by the standard collective coordinate framework, and, hence the standard collective coordinate approach provides a less accurate quantitative approximation close to the bifurcation.
 The loss of accuracy of the standard collective coordinate approach in describing the bifurcation point $K_g$ is much more pronounced in sparse networks compared to dense networks.
 We will show that the estimate of $K_g$ itself may incur an error of $10-25\%$ for highly connected networks and $25-35\%$ for sparsely connected networks.
 We therefore focus here on sparsely connected networks, such that the mean degree $k$ is significantly smaller than the size of the network $N$.

 To improve the quantitative accuracy of the collective coordinate method near the bifurcation at $K=K_g$ we propose two different mesoscopic collective coordinate reductions.
 Both mesoscopic approaches assume that the network has the structure shown in Fig.~\ref{fig:degree_one_network_schematic}, such that node 1 is the most susceptible to desynchronization and has degree one.
 Node 1 connects to node 2, which connects randomly to the rest of the network.
 This structure is common for sparse networks where there are many degree one nodes, and the most susceptible node is generally the one with natural frequency furthest from the mean frequency, i.e., $|\omega_i - \Omega| \gg 1$.
 Our reductions are mesoscopic in the sense that they incorporate the microscopic detail of nodes 1 and 2, but only the macroscopic detail of the rest of the network which remains strongly synchronized.
+We remark that degree 1 nodes have recently been identified as being crucial in the stability of realistic power grids, where they are coined dead ends \cite{MenckEtAl14}.

 The first mesoscopic collective coordinate approach involves a single collective coordinate and a one-dimensional (1D) ansatz manifold.
 The mesoscopic description yields an analytic expression that accurately captures the approximately linear relationship we observe between the actual values of the critical coupling strength $K_g$ and the estimates obtained via the standard collective coordinate approach.
 The analytic expression obtained depends only on ensemble statistical parameters of the full system, such as the mean degree $k$ and the variance of the natural frequencies $\sigma^2$.
 Therefore, even without any prior knowledge of which node is first to desynchronize, we obtain a highly accurate estimate for $K_g$ through correcting the standard collective coordinate approach.